claytose/CS312Minecraft/README.md

 1. Run the command `cd ..` to go back to the parent directory (CS312Minecraft).
 2. Run the command `cd ansible` to access the required Ansible files.
-3. Run the command `nano inventory.ini` to edit the "inventory.ini" file.
+3. Run the command `nano inventory.ini` to edit the `inventory.ini` file.
 Change and save the `<public_ip>` value in the following section to the IP address you copied down in Step 6.1:
    ```bash
    <public_ip> ansible_user=ec2-user ansible_ssh_private_key_file=~/.ssh/id_rsa
    ```